 - Tierschutzverein Europa e.V. – Here you can find pets from all over Europe who are in urgent need of a home.
 They also have a lot of young puppies and kittens that are up for adoption in Germany.

 - Rassekatzen-im-tierheim – They list abandoned cats and dogs in need of a home from all over Germany and some EU countries.
 You can sort through specific cat breeds, ages, temperaments or required care-level.
 There’s also a section for older doggos waiting for adoption who also have a great temperament with cats and kids.

 - Tiervermittlung.de – It’s a very large directory of several types of pets all over Germany and neighbouring countries.
 You can also find lists of animal shelters in your area and directly contact them.

 3. Volunteer at an Animal Shelter

 What if you are not ready to commit to full-time care yet but would like to test the waters before you get a pet in Germany?
 If yes, then you can always volunteer at your local animal shelter.
 There are two ways to do this:

 - It isn’t uncommon for animal shelters in Germany to be understaffed and under-resourced.
 If there is a dog or a cat on the waiting list, you can always foster an animal in Germany temporarily until they find a forever home.

 - The German word for foster care is Pflegestelle.
-You want to combine it with other keywords such as your city or town name, the animal that you want to foster.
+You want to combine it with other keywords such as your city or town name, and the animal that you want to foster.
 So an example of a search query would be